Integrability of a family of clean SYK models from the critical Ising chain: Integrability from critical Ising chain

 where again $u = \tan(\kappa/2)$.
 Using the translation operators $\tmat{N}{\pm}{-\imi}$, which will be explained below in Eqs.~\eqref{eq:twisted-translation-even} and~\eqref{eq:twisted-translation-odd}, we can also obtain the other cases of the conjugation: $\tmat{N}{\pm}{u} \gamma_j \tmat{N}{\pm}{-u}$.

-Here, we explain that the SYK charges commute with the critical Ising Hamiltonian and its higher-order local conserved charges.
+Having established the mutual commutativity of the SYK charges through the RTT relation, we now reveal an unexpected connection: the same transfer matrix also generates the critical Ising Hamiltonian.
+This connection arises from the logarithmic derivative of the transfer matrix, which yields local conserved charges.
+As a consequence, the SYK charges commute with the critical Ising Hamiltonian and its higher-order local conserved charges.
 The critical Ising Hamiltonian in terms of Majorana fermions is given by

 The choice of the sign ($\pm$) corresponds to periodic ($+$) or anti-periodic ($-$) boundary conditions on the Majorana fermions.
 The Hamiltonian $\isingH{N}{+}$ commutes with the supercharges $\syk{N}{2p+1}$, whereas $\isingH{N}{-}$ commutes with the SYK Hamiltonians $\syk{N}{2p}$, which will be proved below.
 Via the Jordan-Wigner transformation $\gamma_{2j-1} = \qty(\prod_{l=1}^{j-1} Z_{l}) X_{j}$ and $\gamma_{2j} = \qty(\prod_{l=1}^{j-1} Z_{l}) Y_{j}$, where $X_j$, $Y_j$, and $Z_j$ are the Pauli matrices acting on the $j$th site, we have